sonuoha/BuildUSD/README.md

 - Names drop literal “Undefined” and add a closest CSS color hint when available (`webcolors` preferred; small fallback palette otherwise).
 - Multiple materials → face subsets; iterator materials are not force-overridden beyond IFC precedence.
 Single-material meshes bind the resolved style when only one material id exists and no face-level subsets are defined.
 - Texture safety: only http/https and relative file:// paths are used; absolute file:// paths are ignored for safety.

+License
+- GPL-3.0.
+This is a copyleft license; consuming projects must comply with GPL terms.
+If you need a different license for your use case, discuss with the maintainers.

 Geometry overrides (advanced)